masonearles/PlantStarchCT/README.md

 #### Initial observations of depleted regions in stem parenchymal tissue of grapevine plants

 We began this project after observing apparently depleted regions in the stems of parenchymal tissue of grapevine plants.
-Here's an image of what we saw that piqued our curiosity.
+Here's an panels of images demonstrating what we saw that piqued our curiosity.

 ![Alt text](imgs/Fig_1.jpg?raw=true "Fig. 1")